graduation cap icon Leadership and Collaboration

 Explore Community Engagement or Public Scholarship and Teaching Opportunities

-Community-engaged scholarship and public service are recognized as valuable parts of professional practice and leadership.
+Community-engaged scholarship and public service are recognized as valuable parts of professional practice, collaboration, and leadership.
 Berkeley’s students have a long history of engagement with local communities, as scholars and as citizens.
-Many graduate students are involved with outreach to schools, teach in the San Quentin Prison Teaching Project, or have helped integrate community-based participatory learning activities into courses.
-Bringing your scholarship and teaching to bear on issues of local concern helps you develop valuable leadership, communication, and professional skills.
+For example, you may consider teaching at Mount Tamalpais College, which offers higher education to people incarcerated at San Quentin State Prison, or help integrate community-based participatory learning activities into courses.
+Bringing your scholarship and teaching to bear on issues of local concern helps you develop valuable leadership, collaboration, and professional skills.
+To learn more about public service opportunities for graduate students, read this GradNews article “Public Service Opportunities for Graduate Students” (2022).

 * Some skills serve in the development of more than one competency.
 Some skills may apply more to one discipline than to another.
 Keep in mind that the list of skills and steps you can take to develop these competencies is not exhaustive.